cjl2183/FilterAgeChange/README.md

 self.execute("convert {filename} -channel R -level 33% -channel G -level 33% {filename}")
 ```
 ![Filters](/img/Filters.png "Filters")
+*Courtesy of Chicago Face Database*

 The results are shown below with the histogram of ages from the original, unfiltered photos.
 This was converted into a kernel density estimation and overlayed onto the histogram of ages from the filtered photos.

+![Filter Ages](/img/FilterAges.png "FilterAges")

 It appears that the **Gotham** filter shifted the histogram to the right, thereby "aging" the photos slightly. **Lomo** has a tendency to push ages into specific groups and redistribute from older age groups, thus reducing predicted ages overall. **Kelvin** has a mixed effect of pushing ages out of certain bins and spiking the histogram for certain classes.

-![Filter Ages](/img/FilterAges.png "FilterAges")

 # Conclusion
 It's clear that filters change the probabilities produced by the model for each age class.
 An alternative approach could be to dive below the "filters" and see how the raw modifications affect age detection.
-For instance, by changing the "gamma" paramter, it shifts age distribution by x.
+For instance, by changing the "gamma" parameter, it shifts age distribution by x.
 By changing the red channel x%, the age distribution shifted by x.
-Then a heatmap of the effects of attributes to age prediction could be created.
+Then a heatmap of the effects different attributes have on age prediction could be created.

 Ultimately a neural network could be trained to negate the effects from filters given enough observations.